marcdalmaum/project_2/README.md

 <img src="/images/graph_2.png">

-**3. Is there any relationship between the player's position and variables such as the player's efficiency, salary or followers?**
+**3. What are the differences in player's efficiency, salary and followers according to the player's position?**

 The first graph shows the average efficiency of the players according to their position.
 Power forwards have the best average, followed by point guards and centers.